 The fairs we attended were IMFS Global EduFest in Mumbai and Pune, Shikshantar education fair in Gurgaon and AMU education fair in Aligarh.
 Students at the education fairs were very interested and positive about Finland.
 The main topics they wanted to know more about were the degree programs that we offer, scholarships, weather in Finland and job opportunities during and after graduation.
 The most popular fields that Indian students were looking for were definitely master’s degrees in computer science, engineering and business.

 Indian students are extremely hard working and brilliant at technology.
-Now after my trip, I am even more convinced that since Finland is one of the leading countries in technology in the world, it would have plenty to offer to Indian students.
+I am more convinced that Finland is one of the leading countries in technology in the world, it would have plenty to offer to Indian students.